Life Is Strange (video game): Plot

-Continuing their investigation, Max and Chloe discover a bunker under a derelict barn owned by the Prescotts, where they find a collection of binders filled with pictures of girls tied up.
-They find photos of Kate, and, much to their horror, find photos of Rachel's corpse being buried.
-Panicked, Max and Chloe head to a scrapyard, where they discover Rachel's remains, much to Chloe's despair.
-The two head to a school party to confront Nathan, but instead receive a text from him threatening to destroy the evidence.
-They hurry back to the scrapyard but are ambushed by Jefferson, who anaesthetises Max and kills Chloe with a gunshot to the head.
-Max wakes up in the bunker, where Jefferson has been drugging and photographing young girls to "capture the moment when innocence turns into corruption."
-Jefferson reveals that he took Nathan under his wing but killed him before abducting Max, and that Nathan gave Rachel an overdose when he tried to mimic Jefferson's work.
-Jefferson intends to murder Max after he has the photos of her that he wants.
-Max escapes into a photograph and emerges back at the beginning in Jefferson's class.
-She alerts David Madsen (Don McManus), Chloe's stepfather and Blackwell head of security, saving herself and Chloe and leading to the arrest of Jefferson and Nathan.
+Continuing their investigation, Max and Chloe discover a bunker beneath a derelict barn owned by the Prescotts, where they find binders containing photos of restrained young women.
+Among the images are photos of Kate and, to their horror, photographs depicting Rachel's corpse being buried.
+The pair rush to a scrapyard, where they discover Rachel's remains, devastating Chloe.
+They later attend a school party to confront Nathan, who sends a text message threatening to destroy the evidence.
+Returning to the scrapyard, they are ambushed by Jefferson, who anaesthetises Max and kills Chloe with a gunshot to the head.
+Max awakens in the bunker, where Jefferson reveals himself to be a psychopathic serial killer obsessed with abducting and photographing young women, explaining his desire to "capture the moment innocence turns into corruption."
+He reveals that Nathan had been acting under his influence and had accidentally killed Rachel by overdosing her.
+Having murdered Nathan himself, Jefferson plans to kill Max once he has completed photographing her.

+Max escapes by entering a photo and returns to the beginning of the week during Jefferson's class.
+She alerts David Madsen (Don McManus), Chloe's stepfather and Blackwell Academy's head of security, preventing Chloe's death and leading to the arrest of both Jefferson and Nathan.
+Max travels to San Francisco with Principal Wells in Jefferson’s place, where one of her photographs is displayed in an art gallery.
+While there, she calls Chloe and realizes that the storm has still reached Arcadia Bay.
+Max returns to the moment she took the winning photo, leading her through multiple collapsing timelines that manifest as a dream-like nightmare.